BerkeleyLab/upcxx/INSTALL.md

       At this time we do not consider these compilers to be officially supported due to insufficient periodic automated testing.
       The presence or absence of a warning from `configure` varies.
-    - NVIDIA HPC SDK compilers (aka PGI 20.7 and newer)
-      The NVIDIA-branded host compilers (`pgc++` or `nvc++`) are NOT currently supported due to critical bugs.
-      This refers to the host compilers previously branded as PGI, and should not be confused with `nvcc`, the CUDA compiler driver.

 ### Miscellaneous software requirements: